ska-telescope/ska-src-astroquery/docs/srcnet/srcnet.rst

     ska-src-astroquery$ cd docs && make html

-This will then be made into a GitLab page by the CI pipeline.
+The docs are automatically made into a GitLab page by the CI pipeline.

 Footnotes
 ---------